Ayresome Court - PAMMS Assessment Report

 Plans and Actions to Address Concerns and Improve Quality and Compliance

-An action plan is to be created by the provider to address the one area of improvement found.
+An action plan is in progress to address the one area of improvement found.
 This will be monitored by the Quality Assurance and Compliance (QuAC) Officer for compliance.

 Level of Quality Assurance and Contract Compliance Monitoring